harlanhaskins/Personal-Site/about/index.md

 title: About Me
 ---

-Hi, I'm Harlan Haskins, and I'm a software Engineer in Mountain View, CA.
+Hi, I'm Harlan Haskins, and I'm a Software Engineer in Mountain View, CA.

 I currently work on Augmented Reality at Apple, and I previously worked on the Swift compiler team and the HomeKit team.